SCANNERS

 One source praises the ADF on a ScanPartner 620C, but hired a summer student to figure out the software for their work.

-The ScanSnap S510 has impressive-sounding features that, with bundled software, should make volume scanning much more productive if it works as claimed.
-(Some features in its software do not work correctly as implemented in HP software - hopefully Fujitsu's is much better.)
+The ScanSnap S510 and later variants have impressive-sounding features that, with bundled software, should make volume scanning much more productive if it works as claimed.
+(Some features in its software do not work correctly as implemented in HP software - hopefully Fujitsu's is much better.
+It has a good reputation.)

-It is a small-footprint feeder-only unit (including transparent carrier pouch for small/fragile items like photos, which can also be used to scan an 11x17 sheet, folded then the image stitched together by software), optional carrying case, reasonably fast at 1200dpi.
+It is a small-footprint feeder-only unit (including transparent carrier pouch for small/fragile items like photos, which can also be used to scan an 11x17 sheet, folded then the image stitched together by software, though I'd want to test that to see if it leave a line from the edge), optional carrying case, reasonably fast at 1200dpi.
 The "updated" version supports Windows Vista-32 and includes Acrobat 8 Standard software.

 HP